 If you fear using an unreliable source on your academic paper, you should ensure that you only use scholarly sources.
 The best way to search for them is by using Google Scholar.

 Google Scholar allows you to search for free and paid full-text articles and books from academic publishers, universities, and depositories.
-The service is free of charge, and it will provide you with both printed and digital sources.
+The service is provided free of charge and offers both printed and digital sources.
 It will list citations and give you links to peer-reviewed academic journals, abstracts, technical reports, and more.

-Remember that Google uses an algorithm to rank its results, primarily based on several citations.
-So, if you are looking for brand-new studies, keep checking the links.
+Remember that Google uses an algorithm to rank its results, primarily based on several key factors, including citations.
+If you’re looking for new studies, please keep checking the links.

 Check The Author’s Credentials